Delaware Eviction Notice Templates (4)

 Step 2 – File Summary of Possession Action

-If the tenant is causing significant damage to the property (or a person), the landlord may file a Request for Forthwith Summons (Form CF01FS) to set the trial for an earlier date.
+In situations where the tenant is causing significant damage (to property or people), the landlord may file a Request for Forthwith Summons (Form CF01FS) to set an earlier trial date.

 Step 3 – Answer Form (If Applicable)

-In situations where a landlord only wants to be compensated for past due rent payments, and not regain possession of the property, an Answer to the Complaint (Civil Form No. 7) will be delivered to the tenant in addition to the forms mentioned above.
-The tenant has fifteen (15) days from the date they received the papers to file their Answer or a default judgment may be entered.
+In situations where a landlord only wants to be financially compensated and not regain possession of the property, an Answer to the Complaint (Civil Form No. 7) will be delivered with the above-mentioned forms.
+The tenant has 15 days from the date they received the papers to file the Answer or a default judgment may be entered.

 Step 4 – Counterclaim (If Applicable)

-The tenant may also file a claim against the landlord (counterclaim) if they feel the landlord failed to uphold their obligations and is wrongfully filing a summary of possession (or debt) action against them.
-The tenant must file a Counterclaim (Civil Form No. 01CC) at least five (5) days before the trial date.
+The tenant may also file a counterclaim against the landlord if they feel the landlord failed to uphold their obligations and is wrongfully evicting them.
+The tenant must file a Counterclaim (Civil Form No. 01CC) at least five days before the trial date.

 Step 5 – Trial

-To prepare for court, the landlord should bring copies of the rental agreement, the notice to quit, and a list of any important or pertinent dates for easy reference in court.
-The judge will hear testimony from both parties and will review any evidence shared by the same.
+To prepare for court, the landlord should bring copies of the rental agreement, the notice to quit, and a list of any important or pertinent dates for easy reference.
+The judge will hear testimony from both parties and review any evidence shared by them.

 Step 6 – Judgment